Stairs 2 Hell 2019

 Each boat and its equipment will be checked by the marshals prior to the start of the competition.
 If a boat or its equipment fails to comply with the competition requirements, the team will not be allowed to use it in the competition.
 If a team replaces their boat, or its compulsory equipment (see boatcheck) in the course of the competition, they must notify the marshals and have the new boat inspected by them.
 A team failing to do so will be given a yellow card.

 Each team has to make sure that the boat is visible at night from all sides.
-If marshals declare a boat as poorly visible, or impossible to see, a team will be given a yellow card.
+If marshals declare a boat as poorly visible, or impossible to see for the whole duration of the team´s on-water activities, a team will be given a yellow card.

 In the course of the competition, the head marshal may issue an order forbidding the use of boats, either for the entire lake or some of its sectors.
 This information shall be posted on the competition’s official website and mediated to the teams by the marshals.